 Yes.
 In reality, CBD flower and THC flower have far more in common with one another than not.
 Besides their different effects, both forms of flower look, smell, and taste the same, and you smoke them in the same ways.
 We know, it can get a little confusing — the only difference between CBD and THC flower is the effect.
 THC intoxicates while CBD does not.

 If you’ve smoked any kind of cannabis flower before, you’re well-prepared to smoke CBD.
 You can use a pipe, bong, bubbler, joint, or blunt.
 For maximum convenience, grab a pack of CBD pre-rolls.
 These tightly-packed joints are ready to smoke right out of the box.

 Final Thoughts – CBD Flower vs. THC Flower

 The cannabis plant has plenty to offer with over 100 different cannabinoids.
 Two of these, THC and CBD, are bursting with potential benefits.
 It’s tantalizing to think about what all those other cannabinoids might be capable of, waiting for us to uncover their secrets.

-Cannabis has been a part of our lives for thousands of years, and maybe in the next millennium, humans will discover another exciting cannabinoid.
-Until then, cannabidiol is the clear winner when comparing CBD vs THC.
+Cannabis has been a part of our lives for thousands of years.
+Who knows what new and exciting cannabinoids people will discover in the next millennium and beyond?
+Until then, however, CBD is the clear winner when comparing CBD vs. THC.